 MS is a lifelong, progressive condition that can, in some cases, have severe symptoms.

 However, most people with MS experience mild-to-moderate symptoms and continue to be mobile.
-A person with MS can expect to live as long as a person without MS, according to the National Institute of Neurological Disorders and Stroke.
+A person with MS can expect to live as long as a person without MS, according to the

 Treatment and support are available to help a person manage their condition.